SandwichGouda/Data/Data.md

   * `docker run -v myvolume:/data ubuntu` mounts myvolume to /data inside the container.
 - Networks enable communication between containers.
 - `docker compose` :
-  * It allows you to define and manage multi-container applications using a simple YAML file (`docker-compose.yml`).
+  * The `docker-compose` command allows you to define and manage multi-container applications using a simple YAML file : `docker-compose.yml`.
   * Instead of running multiple `docker run` commands, you can define your services in a file and start them with a single command.
   * Example : `bulle.rezel.net`'s docker compose :
 ```yaml